ChuanxinZhai/WM9A4-Digital-Development-with-Python/README.md

 # WM9A4DDP-IMA

 Contribute to 10% of the module's mark.
-I hope you can read my code carefully, because I tried really hard to get a high score.
+I hope you can check my code carefully, because I tried really hard to get a high score.
+Thanks for your patience!

 ### Arthur